jtratner/dotfiles/README.rst

 ========================

-From their start standing on the shoulders of dotfile giants like sontek, jtratner&#39;s dotfiles have begun to slowly evolve in their own right.
+From their start standing on the shoulders of dotfile giants like sontek, jtratner's dotfiles have begun to slowly evolve in their own right.

 .. contents::